-suggests that development of sites developed for both housing and employment uses in Craven are attractive to the market.
+Constraint Criteria Action Legal Constraints Are there any legal issues which may prevent the site from being available and achievable?
+Yes - site considered not achievable.
+No - site considered achievable Marketability Existing evidence contained in the Craven Employment Land Review (2017) and the SHMA Update (2017) suggests that development of sites developed for both housing and employment uses in Craven are attractive to the market.
+All SHELAA sites are considered to be achievable in terms of marketability.
 Could the current use of adjoining sites impact on the marketability of the site?
 Yes - site considered not achievable.
 No - site considered achievable Economic Viability Existing evidence contained in the Local Plan Viability Assessment: Addendum (Nov 2017) concludes that when applying the new Craven Local Plan policy requirements both greenfield and brownfield sites are viable.
 All SHELAA sites are considered to be achievable in terms of economic viability.
 Exceptional Costs Are there any exceptional works necessary to enable development?
 Yes - Site is considered achievable, with further consideration during a review of the Craven Local Plan, including the identification of appropriate mitigation measures if required.
 No - Site is considered achievable.
 Site Preparation Costs Are site preparation costs expected to affect the site being successfully developed?
 Yes - Site is considered achievable, with further consideration during a review of the Craven Local Plan, including the identification of appropriate mitigation measures if required.
 No - Site is considered achievable.
 Third Party Land Is third party land required to deliver sites? (e.g. access land) Yes - Site is considered achievable, with further consideration during a review of the Craven Local Plan, including the identification of appropriate mitigation measures if required.
-No - Site is considered achievable.
+No - Site is considered achievable. -- -- --